czernous/persian-hugo/exampleSite/content/post/15-principles-to-writing-good-headlines.md

 How many times have you been moved by a good headline?
 Were you able to stop yourself from clicking on it?

-When you bring out strong feelings using your writing.
+When you evoke strong feelings with your content.
 Your readers feel inspired to take action like sharing your information with others.

 ## **Motivate**